mlsayre/minitest-speaks/README.md

 minitest-speaks, Ruby gem
 ===================

+Go and have some coffee while your tests run.
+MiniTest will let you know when your tests have finished.

 DESCRIPTION: 'minitest-speaks' is a Ruby gem which will add audio notifications to MiniTest.
 Currently, it will alert you with a spoken "Done" when your tests have all completed.
 It uses the 'speaker' gem to access the Google Translator API, which takes care of the text-to-speech part.

 Installation